Ibrahim Sesay (footballer)

-Ibrahim Sesay (born 18 October 2004) is a Sierra Leonean professional footballer who plays as a goalkeeper for the Sierra Leonean club Bo Rangers, and the Sierra Leone national team.
+Ibrahim Sesay (born 18 October 2004) is a Sierra Leonean professional footballer who plays as a goalkeeper for the Armenian club Alashkert, and the Sierra Leone national team.

 Career

 Sesay began his senior career with the East End Lions, and transferred to Bo Rangers on 13 October 2021.

+On 4 July 2025, Armenian Premier League club Alashkert announced the signing of Sesay.

 International career

 Sesay de his international debut with the Sierra Leone national team in a 2–1 friendly win over The Gambia on 9 October 2021.
 He was part of the Sierra Leone squad the 2021 Africa Cup of Nations.
 At 17, he was the youngest player called up to the tournament.